MicrosoftDocs/windows-dev-docs/hub/apps/develop/ui-input/retrieve-hwnd.md

 ## WinUI 3 with C#

 The C# code below shows how to retrieve the window handle (HWND) for a WinUI 3 [Window](/windows/winui/api/microsoft.ui.xaml.window) object.
 This example calls the **GetWindowHandle** method on the **WinRT.Interop.WindowNative** C# interop class.
-For more info about the C# interop classes, see [Call WinRT COM interop interfaces from a .NET 5+ app](/windows/apps/desktop/modernize/winrt-com-interop-csharp).
+For more info about the C# interop classes, see [Call interop APIs from a .NET app](/windows/apps/desktop/modernize/winrt-com-interop-csharp).

 ```csharp
 // MainWindow.xaml.cs